Country of Origin

 IRA.
 Irish real audio.
 As our adopted country, Eire is strangely bereft of domestic hifi manufacture.
 Meanwhile the Brexiteers one island over sit in the fat of it.
 But there's one brand which does operate in the land of the Irish, in Belfast.
 Dia dhuit Titan Audio?
 Hello local power cords.
 Here's the news post that tipped then ticked off today's gig.

-Titanic news.
-Just nothing's sinking.
-Rather, Gary Campbell believes that something big is rising to the top.
-"Titan Audio are delighted to announce a new range of mains cables.
+"Titan Audio are pleased to announce a new range of mains cables.
 We have a new dedicated range of both source (low power) and high-current cables each built for purpose.
-T

-"In a world first, Helios, Helios Signature, Eros and Eros Signature add the option of our patent-pending Forcefield Tech to bring a new level of RFI/EMI protection.
+"In a world first, Helios/Helios Signature and Eros/Eros Signature add the option of our patent-pending Force Field Tech to offer a new level of RFI/EMI protection.
 This has never been seen in the audio industry.
-It offers an invisible shield around the cable while maintaining the power delivery characteristics our cables have always offered.
+It creates an invisible shield around the cable while maintaining the power delivery characteristics our cables always offered.

-Why not?
 Cén fáth nach bhfuil.
 Using Google translator really cheats badly.
-So do claims that better power cords make no differences without doing any actual listening.
+So do claims that better power cords make no difference without doing actual listening.

-Naturally I was curious about Forcefield.
-I expected a plug-in module which perhaps related to Ansuz dither tech, NordOst QRT or active bias à la AudioQuest by setting up some sort of counter field.
+Naturally I was curious.
+I expected a module which perhaps related to Ansuz dither tech, Nordost QRT or active bias à la Audioquest.
 Being able to unplug it added interest to a power cord assignment.
 Ditto getting patriotic and taking one for the home team.